vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/message-broker.md

-Cloud Director uses a traditional message broker to support many of the extensibility platform capabilities.
+VMware Cloud Director uses a traditional message broker to support many of the extensibility platform capabilities.
 Starting from version 10.2, a message broker comes pre-bundled with the product.
 The protocol used for communication is [mqtt3.1.1](https://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html).
 > This page is still under development
 # Establishing a connection
 * web socket at `{vcd.host}/messaging/mqtt`